-- Reputation-Based Email Filters—Attempts to stop spam or allow legitimate email by filtering out known spammers or approving trusted senders based on reputation databases.
+- Reputation-Based Email Filters: Attempts to stop spam or allow legitimate email by filtering out known spammers or approving trusted senders based on reputation databases.
 Reputation Block Lists (RBLs) are lists of domains, URLs, and IP addresses that have been analysed and deemed as possible security threats.
-RBLs are one of the main ways organisations can protect against spam.
+RBLs are one of the main ways organisations can use spam filtering for protection.

-- Whitelisting—Provides organisations the ability to determine which senders they accept email from by adding them to a list.
+- Safelisting: Provides organisations the ability to determine which senders they accept email from by adding them to a list.

-- Blacklisting—Provides organisations the ability to determine which senders they want to block email from by adding them to a list.
+- Blocklisting: Provides organisations the ability to determine which senders they want to block email from by adding them to a list.

-- Greylisting—Allows an organisation to defend against spam by temporarily rejecting any email from a sender that it does not recognise.
+- Temporarily blocklisting (sometimes called greylisting): Allows an organisation to defend against spam by temporarily rejecting any email from a sender that it does not recognise.
 If the mail is legitimate, the sending server will try again after a delay, and the email will be accepted.

-- Content Analysis—Offers the ability to block an email based on the content of the message.
+- Content Analysis: Offers the ability to block an email based on the content of the message.
 For example, if a message contains certain words, the content filter can determine that it is a spam message.
 Another example is if the message contained an attachment and the organisation doesn’t want to let it through.
 Another form of content filtering is Bayesian analysis.
-Bayesian analysis filters spam by learning from each message it scans.
+Bayesian analysis improves spam filtering by learning from each message it scans.
 The more messages are scanned, the greater the effectiveness of the analysis.

 Organisations will have better protection from spam and other unwanted mail by having the above techniques included in an email filtering service.

-With an enterprise email filtering solution, you have the option to choose either an appliance-based or cloud-based solution.
-And you will typically find the vast majority of email security and protection are included to protect your organisation against spam and other unwanted emails.
+With an enterprise solution, you have the option to choose either an appliance-based or cloud-based solution.
+And you will typically find the vast majority of email filter techniques are included to protect your organisation against spam and other unwanted emails.
 Another advantage that you get with an enterprise solution is the ability to create your own custom policies and rules specific to your organisation.
 This gives you power over how your email is filtered.